mitchelldmiller/replace-quick-mail-sender/README.md

 Replace Quick Mail Sender
 ====================

-WordPress Plugin to replace user sender name and address in Quick Mail plugin.
+WordPress Plugin to replace user sender name, email address, reply to address in Quick Mail plugin.

 Description
 -----------

 ![screenshot](screenshot.png)

-Implements filter for current user to replace their sending name and address.
+Implements filter for current user to replace their sending name, email address, reply to address.

 Requires Administrator capabilities and [Quick Mail plugin](https://github.com/mitchelldmiller/quick-mail-wp-plugin) 3.2.0 or later.

 __Features__

-* Includes `replace_quick_mail_sender` filter, and form to change sending name and address with it.
+* Includes `replace_quick_mail_sender` filter, and form to change sending name and addresses with it.

 ### Learn More